 I received a phone call from someone who was asking for donations in the name of UNICEF.
 Are they authentic?

 We fundraise in India through various mediums including Face to Face, Online, TV Ads and Telemarketing.
 This is being done by our authorized fundraising partners.
 Our Face to Face teams fundraise in approximately 20 cities in India currently; Ahmedabad, Bangalore, Chandigarh, Chennai, Cochin, Coimbatore, Delhi, Goa, Guntur, Gurgaon, Hyderabad, Jaipur, Kolkata, Lucknow, Mumbai, Mysore, Nagpur, Pune, Surat, Trivandrum, Vijayawada and Vizag.
 Online and Telemarketing fundraising takes place across all of India, through our authorized fundraising partners.
 All Face to Face fundraisers carry an ID badge with a valid ID number on it, that authenticates them as a fundraiser with UNICEF.
-The same can be verified by either calling our toll free number 1800-3000-5898 or emailing us at firstname.lastname@example.org between 9 AM to 6 PM Monday to Friday and we will respond to you between 48 to 72 hours.
+The same can be verified by either calling our toll free number 1800-3000-5898 or emailing us at firstname.lastname@example.org between 9:30 am to 5:30 pm from Monday to Friday (excluding public holidays) and we will respond to you between 48 to 72 hours.

 I met a fundraiser and they did not seem to know much about our programme?